Skip to main content

 Growth Report · Cranbourne, VIC

-The businesses that served 30,000 residents are now trying to serve 68,000 with the same phone lines, the same staff levels, and the same opening hours.
-A GP practice that comfortably managed 50 calls a day now fields 150.
-A plumber who used to get 5 enquiries a week now gets 15 — but misses 10 of them because they're on the tools.
+The businesses that once served a small town are now trying to serve a far larger population with the same phone lines, the same staff levels, and the same opening hours.
+A GP practice that comfortably managed a steady stream of calls now fields far more.
+A plumber who used to get a handful of enquiries a week now gets many more - but misses most of them because they're on the tools.
 A restaurant that once relied on walk-ins now receives dozens of phone enquiries for bookings, catering, and private functions that go to voicemail.

 The challenge is compounded by Cranbourne's exceptional cultural diversity.
 New estate residents come from dozens of language backgrounds - Mandarin, Hindi, Sinhalese, Vietnamese, Punjabi, Arabic.
 These residents often prefer phone calls over online booking and may struggle with English-only automated systems.
 Businesses that can't communicate across language barriers are losing a significant portion of their potential customer base.